Jothsa/sound-bite/README.md

 ## Known Issues

 This component doesn't handle line wrapping very well.
 Try to keep it on one line if possible.
+It also acts weird if the user manually seeks the audio.